Learn About Plummer-Vinson Syndrome

 What are the causes of Plummer-Vinson Syndrome?

 The cause of Plummer-Vinson syndrome is unknown.
-Genetic factors and a lack of certain nutrients (nutritional deficiencies) may play a role.
+Genetic factors and a lack of certain nutrients (in particular iron deficiency anemia) may play a role.
 It is a rare disorder that can be linked to cancers of the esophagus and throat.
 It is more common in women.

 What are the symptoms of Plummer-Vinson Syndrome?